 What is Active Asset Management?
 It is an approach that actively analyzes, targets, and makes improvements to the speed and competitiveness of asset-intensive enterprise processes in engineering and manufacturing.
 It is an approach that aligns the action and urgency of every team member with the ultimate objective of their customer: to win the race!
 The…

-In the Beginning Our software has always been aimed at producing important outcomes for our customers because it was designed by our practitioners who were personally responsible for delivering those outcomes.
-Everyone in our company was focused on delivering results that far exceeded our costs so that our customers produced a significant and measurable ROI. …
+In the Beginning Our Enterprise Asset Management software has always been aimed at producing important outcomes for our customers because it was designed by our practitioners who were personally responsible for delivering those outcomes.
+Everyone in our company was focused on delivering results that far exceeded our costs so that our customers produced a significant…

 “My team’s instantaneous awareness of problem reports with a structured way or recording root-cause and corrective actions allowed for a historical review of data, robust trend analysis and more better lessons learned reduces trouble tickets.”